Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Solid timber flooring is exactly what it sounds like — one species, one piece, milled from a single board.
 A typical solid oak floor is 19–22 mm thick, tongue-and-groove, the same wood top to bottom.
 It looks honest because it is.

 Engineered timber flooring is also real timber — the top wear layer is a slice of European oak, the same species you’d get in a solid board.
 The difference sits underneath.
-The wear layer (3–6 mm of oak) is bonded to a multi-ply core, usually with the grain of each ply running across the one above.
+The wear layer (4 mm of oak on most of our ranges, 6 mm on the Distilled 20 mm board) is bonded to a multi-ply core, usually with the grain of each ply running across the one above.
 That cross-laminated structure is the same engineering principle that makes plywood far more dimensionally stable than the tree it came from.
-The result is a board that looks identical to solid oak from above but moves less than half as much when humidity changes.
+The result is a board that looks identical to solid oak from above but moves substantially less when humidity changes.

 A common misconception is that engineered means “not real wood”.
 It’s the opposite — the visible surface is the same European oak as a solid board, often from the same forests.
 The engineering is purely about how it’s built underneath, not what you walk on.